Who knew there was a secret government laboratory studying gill men right here in Baltimore?

 (Local audiences seem to always react to that line — whether in agreement or disagreement, it’s hard to say.)

-Tough to determine why our fair city gets such a spotlight shown on it.
+Tough to determine why our fair city gets such a spotlight shone on it.
 “The Shape of Water” was shot mostly in Toronto.
 Its characters eat a lot of hard-boiled eggs and bad pies, but no crabcakes.
 Del Toro, who hails from Mexico, has no obvious connection to here.
 None of the film’s press materials offers any explanation, and none of the movie’s major cast or crew seem to be Baltimoreans.
 (And in case you’re wondering, no, neither “Splash” nor “Black Lagoon” has any obvious B-more connections.)

 An email to representatives of co-screenwriter Vanessa Taylor came back with the simple reply, “This is a question for Guillermo!"
 So far, representatives for del Toro have not responded.